 The solution needs to be discussed with the users and the author (Michael Mooney).

-#4 Updated by Gianluca Petrillo almost 4 years ago
+#4 Updated by Gianluca Petrillo about 4 years ago

 - Description updated (diff)

 I should have stated more clearly that my "explanation" is just a

 hypothesis guess, that I have not verified at all.